P3tru/WCSimDocker/README.md

 1. Install docker on your machine.

 To run containers and use docker you **must** have root access to you local machine.
 So be sure you can.
-The best way install docker is to check directly the docker website, [here](https://www.docker.com/).
-However there is some info for the common used system :
+The best way install to docker is to check how directly the docker website, [here](https://www.docker.com/).
+However there is some info for the most common used system :

 #### For Ubuntu/Mint/Debian based system
 ```bash